molpopgen/fwdpy11/doc/pages/types.rst

 All populations based around :class:`fwdpy11.Mutation` and :class:`fwdpy11.Gamete` inherit from a common base class, :class:`fwdpy11.Population`.
 This class in an Abstract Base Class, or ABC.
 You may not create instances of this class. \
-Rather, you work with the derived classes :class:`fwdpy11.SlocusPop` and :class:`fwdpy11.MlocusPop`.
+Rather, you work with the derived classes :class:`fwdpy11.SlocusPop`.

 .. csv-table:: :class:`fwdpy11.Population` properties
     :header: "Property", "Definition"